FBoucher/stream-projects/Streams/2020-05-15-Stream 97-Working-on-the-project-Azure-Url-Shortener.md

 Goals
 -----

-- [ ] AZURL#24 Store the page title, along with the URL
+- [X] AZURL#24 Store the page title, along with the URL
+- [ ] AZURL#50 Add documentation to show how to update/ upgrade

 ToDos
 -----